turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 This guide will walk you through a simple calculated policy based on resource tags.

-This is the seventh guide in the *Getting started with AWS* series.
+This is the seventh guide in the *Getting started with GCP* series.

-**Prerequisites**:
+**Prerequisites**

 - Completion of the previous guides in this series.
 - Access to the Guardrails console with administrative privileges.
-- Access to the AWS console with permissions to tag S3 buckets.
+- Access to the AWS console with permissions to label GCP buckets.

-## Step 1: Open the policy pack
+## Step 1: Open the Policy Pack

 Choose **Policies** from the top navigation bar.
 Select the **Enforce Uniform Access is Enabled for GCP Storage Buckets** Policy Pack from the list on the right.